Conditioning a Brownian loop-soup cluster on a portion of its boundary: The one-point pinned configuration

 The measure $\nu$ also inherits the conformal covariance property from $\mu$. \begin{lemma}[Conformal covariance] For any conformal transformation $\psi$ from $\H$ onto itself with $\psi(0)=0$, we have

 As a consequence, for each $z\in\H$, the mass of $\nu(z)$ is finite and equal to $\psi'(0)^\beta$. \end{lemma}

-Now we can upgrade $\nu$ to a measure on {one-point pinned configurations} by adding back all the loops outside of $\theta$.
-Recall the that the notion of one-point pinned configurations and the function $\Phi^{\text{up}}$ are defined in \S\,\ref{sec:notations}. \begin{definition} Let the one-point pinned configuration measure $\bar\nu$ be the image of the product measure $\nu\otimes \P_\H$ under the map $\Phi^{\text{up}}$. \end{definition}
+Now we can upgrade $\nu$ to a measure on {one-point pinned configurations} by adding back all the loops outside the pinned complete cluster.
+Recall that the notion of one-point pinned configurations and the function $\Phi^{\text{up}}$ are defined in \S\,\ref{sec:notations}. \begin{definition} Let the one-point pinned configuration measure $\bar\nu$ be the image of the product measure $\nu\otimes \P_\H$ under the map $\Phi^{\text{up}}$. \end{definition}

-The measure $\bar\nu$ is of course conformally covariant, due to the conformal covariance of $\theta$ and $\Gamma$.
+The measure $\bar\nu$ is of course conformally covariant, due to the conformal covariance of $\nu$ and $\P_\H$.
 The measure $\bar\nu$ is also naturally related to the exploration process.
 Note that $\bar\nu$ restricted to the event that the pinned complete cluster encircles the point $i$ is a probability measure.
 It is equal to the probability measure of $\Psi^i(\Gamma')$, where $\Psi^i$ is the conformal map defined in Figure \ref{fig:exploration-h} and $\Gamma'$ is the collection of loops in $\Gamma$ that stay entirely in the domain of definition of $\Psi^i$.

-The results we get until here are not surprising since they are kind of inherited from the CLE.
+The results we get until here are not surprising since they are inherited from the CLE.
 In the next section, we are going to exploit further the loop-soup structure and break apart the loops in the same complete cluster.